 Industry Quality Standards

-In 2009, the Wisconsin Builders Association put together a manual of construction industry quality standards.
+The Wisconsin Builders Association has put together a manual of construction industry quality standards.
 The purpose of this manual is to provide a standard level of building in Wisconsin.

 The purpose of this manual is to provide a standard level of building in Wisconsin.
 The guidelines are intended for use as a reference and should be interpreted with common sense.
 They should be applied only within the scope of the particular project being performed, and are not intended to answer all questions pertaining to quality of construction that might arise in the course of a typical residential construction project.
 The guidelines selected for this manual deal with those issues that most frequently give rise to questions for the builder and homeowner.
 Although many contractors routinely build to higher standards, this is a collection of minimum performance criteria and should be interpreted as such.